openSUSE/news-o-o/_posts/2010-04-17-opensuse-weekly-news-issue-119-is-out.markdown

 ####  [OBS: New Package for openSUSE: assuma (Association Subscribers Manager)](http://saigkill.wordpress.com/2010/04/11/new-package-for-opensuse-assuma-association-subscribers-manager/)

-"Iâ€™m pleased to announce the Version 3.2.0 of assuma.
+"I’m pleased to announce the Version 3.2.0 of assuma.
 As known, you can install it through the openSUSE:Factory:Contrib and the KDE:KDE4:Community Repositories.
 Association Subscribers Manager is a Software for Clubs and Associatons.
 You can administrate your Members and all you need.
 The Projectsite is: [http://www.associationsubscribersmanager.org/](http://www.associationsubscribersmanager.org/) .
 The OpenDesktop Site is: [http://opendesktop.org/content/show.php?content=109313](http://opendesktop.org/content/show.php?content=109313) Have a lot of fun :-)"

 ####  [OBS: new openSUSE Package: bleachbit 0.7.4](http://saigkill.wordpress.com/2010/04/16/new-opensuse-package-bleachbit-0-7-4/)

 "We are pleased to announce the new openSUSE Package bleachbit 0.7.4.
-Whatâ€™s new?
+What’s new?
 The following changes have been made since 0.7.3: (...)"

 ####  [KDE-Apps: KDropbox 0.1.0](http://kde-apps.org/content/show.php/Kdropbox?content=123269)